GOV 202. Foundations of American Politics. 3 Hours.

 GOV 495.
 Advanced Topics in Political Theory.
 1 to 4 Hours.

 Selected topics in political theory.
-Subject matter varies.
+Subject may vary from semester to semester.

 GOV 500.
 Honors Course.
 3 Hours.

 At the discretion of the faculty, students may undertake a six-hour independent course of study in the senior year in order to broaden their educational experience within their major area of study.
 Students must meet specific GPA standards and arrange a faculty sponsor.
 The honors course criteria are outlined in the Academic Honors portion of the catalog.